-Restoring a website from backup is just as easy, too, and you typically don’t need to use a different plugin to do it.
+Restoring a website from backup is just as easy, too.
+Typically, you don’t need to use a different plugin to do it.

 Similar to managing updates for WordPress, you have a choice with backups.
 You can automate them or you can manage them on your own.
 Either way, it doesn’t take much more than the click of a button to capture a copy of your WooCommerce store.
-Just make sure your online storage has enough room to store them!
+Just make sure your online storage solution has enough room for them!

 Storing backups of a Shopify store are a bit trickier since Shopify owns all its own code.
-And Shopify will not store this data for you like your web host.
+Also, Shopify will not store this data for you like your web host.